Help Me Choose: Deodorant

 • Shave at night before bedtime to allow the skin heal a bit overnight

-• Since this area is so sensitive, use the gentler products made to exfoliate your face rather than your body and do not use scratchy accessories, like loofahs, when washing which may irritate
+• Do not use super scratchy accessories, like loofahs, when washing which may irritate

 • Use a moisturizing deodorant made with simple natural and organic ingredients